 Premature baby has increased nutritional needs

-If your baby was born prematurely, it can be an overwhelming time for you as a parent.
+If your baby was born early, it can be an overwhelming time for you as a parent.
 Premature babies, especially those weighing 1500 g or less at birth, have special nutritional needs.

-Compared to term babies, premature babies need more energy to grow, and because they grow at a rapid pace, they also need more protein, minerals and other nutrients.
+Compared to term babies, premature babies need more energy to grow, as they are growing at a rapid pace, thereby needing more proteins, minerals and other nutrients.

 Human Milk is the best form of nutrition

-Breast milk is important for all babies, including your premature baby, and nothing else provides the same benefits.
+Breast milk is important for all babies, including your premature baby, and nothing else can provide the same benefits.
 In addition to nutrition, it supports the baby’s developing immune system and provides the baby with protection against infections.
-Breast milk is also developed specifically to provide optimal nutrition for human babies.

 Contains Good Bacteria